who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/qc.basecalling.png" alt="img_2" class="inline"/>

-We are going to learn how to do this!!
+We are going to learn how to do this!

 But... before we get too technical, lets take a look at how Nanopore's machines write data!